strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ####Step 6 - Use MongoDB for the auth server's data source

-Throughout the entire tutorial, the auth server has been using an in-memory database.
-Let's configure it to use MongoDB as a datasource instead.

 Make sure you have MongoDB running on your machine.
 Start it using the default port 27017.

-Install `loopback-connector-mongodb` for the auth server:
+Change to the auth server dir and install `loopback-connector-mongodb`:

 ```
 cd auth-server